Loteria Nacional Review

 Players have three months from the date of the drawing in order to claim their prize, regardless of the amount.

-Starting January 2013, Spain has introduced a tax on the amounts won through lottery games.
-Prizes of up to 2,500 euro are exempt from taxation.
+Starting in January 2013, Spain introduced a tax on the amounts won through lottery games.
+Prizes of up to 2,500 euros are exempt from taxation.
 A larger award will be subject to a 20 percent income tax, regardless of the country that the winner comes from.

 Can You Buy Loteria Nacional Tickets Online?

 The popularity of Loteria Nacional across the globe has made it possible for international players to acquire their tickets without having to travel to a sunny country (although, if you can organize such a trip, you should definitely go ahead with it!).

 Some online lottery agents offer ticket-buying opportunities for the monthly raffle drawing.
 This is your chance to test out the bigger jackpots and your luck.

 Loteria Nacional has many characteristics that make it unique.
 The raffle-style ticket buying and the exceptional odds of winning a prize are two of those.
 Here’s a brief summary of all the advantages that make Loteria Nacional worth trying: